abhisheksahu-qa/flakeguard-detector/README.md

 FlakeGuard Detector is a VS Code extension for Playwright tests.

-It focuses on identifying common patterns that lead to flaky tests while writing code, such as hard waits, fragile selectors, nth-child usage, force clicks, and non-retrying assertions.
+It identifies common patterns that lead to flaky tests directly inside the editor, such as hard waits, fragile selectors, nth-child usage, force clicks, and non-retrying assertions.

 These issues often go unnoticed during development but cause failures later in CI.
-FlakeGuard highlights them early in the editor and suggests safer alternatives.
+FlakeGuard helps catch them early and suggests safer alternatives.

+It works without running tests and focuses on preventing flaky behavior at the time of writing test code.

+---

+## Where this is useful

+This is especially useful in Playwright test suites where tests pass locally but fail in CI due to timing or DOM changes.

+Catching these issues early reduces debugging time and improves test stability.

 ---